chrishudgin/computers/os/unix/history/unixprogenv/README.md

-Chapter notes and solutions to exercises from the book _The UNIX Programming Environment_ by Brian W. Kernighan and Rob Pike, published by Prentice-Hall in 1984.
+Chapter notes and solutions to exercises from the book _The UNIX Programming Environment_ by Brian W. Kernighan and Rob Pike published by Prentice-Hall in 1984.
 Notes and solutions are my own and are not official in any respect.

 Solutions have been tested on 7th Edition UNIX (1979) running in the SIMH